MicrosoftDocs/cpp-docs/docs/dotnet/how-to-marshal-structures-using-cpp-interop.md

 }
 ```

-## Example passing structure from unmanaged to managed function
+## Example: Pass structure from unmanaged to managed function

 The following example demonstrates passing a structure from an unmanaged to a managed function, both by value and by reference.
 Because the structure in this example contains only simple, intrinsic data types (see [Blittable and Non-Blittable Types](/dotnet/framework/interop/blittable-and-non-blittable-types)), no special marshalling is required.
 To marshal non-blittable structures, such as those that contain pointers, see [How to: Marshal Embedded Pointers Using C++ Interop](../dotnet/how-to-marshal-embedded-pointers-using-cpp-interop.md).